• Recipes

 Add lemon juice to milk mixture and gently stir

 Remove from the heat.
-Cover the pot and let stand for about 20 minutes.
+Cover the pot and let it stand for about 20 minutes.

 Using a slotted spoon, carefully transfer the curds into the cheesecloth, allowing the whey to drain.
 Let it drain for 10-30 minutes, depending on your desired ricotta consistency.